 My beloved Tigers are in Omaha for the College World Series!
 Miles and points can be a great way to save on a last minute trip since airfare is normally more expensive if you’re booking close to the departure date.
 This post was originally going to be about close-in booking fees* (more on that below), but as I was researching prices for the example, I realized it’s a great time to demonstrate how miles and points can save lots on a last minute trip.

 *Basically, a close-in booking fee is an extra fee charged by an airline when you book a last-minute award ticket.
 Usually if you book within 21 days, the fee is charged.
 Of the 3 major US carriers, Delta is the only one without a fee.
 For United and American Airlines, you will be charged $75.
 I will go into greater detail about close-in booking fees in a future post.

 Let’s say LSU makes it far and we want to book a last minute trip to see them play.
 I will walk you through how I would go about booking it.

 Read to the end because I will show you how to get plane tickets and a hotel for 2 people for a total of $22.40!

 1. Check for direct flights

 For convenience, I always for check direct flights first.
-Also, if I want to use British Airways to book an American Airlines flight, it will cost less if I can find a direct flight.
+Also, if I want to use British Airways to book an American Airlines flight, it will cost less if I can find a nonstop flight.
 More on that a little later.